-Not only is Seoul a fun historical city to visit or live in, but there are also tons of places you can go shopping!
+Not only is Seoul a fun historical city to visit or live in, but there are also tons of places you can go shopping and is one of our picks for best things to do in Seoul!
 Shopping in Seoul has to be on the top of most tourists to do lists while visiting Korea and a highlight of any expat living here.

 From huge shopping malls with international chains to small local boutiques, Seoul has got you covered.
 We were almost overwhelmed on a daily basis on how much shopping this city has to offer!
 That’s why we’ve put together a list of what we think the best shopping in Seoul is.

 Shopping in Seoul can be as cheap as a few dollars for a shirt to as expensive as spend hundreds on an imported designer item.
 It’s up to you to decide what you want to buy and where.

 Most places accept credit card, but if you need to exchange money, you can easily do so in any bank.
 You can also take out money via ATM for relatively low fees (maybe ~$2-3 max) using your own debit card.

 It’ll definitely help to get an idea of what the style trends are in Korea before you plan on shopping as they’re often a bit different than what may be trending in your home country.
 We personally think Korea can be a bit ahead on some trends (like the maxi/midi skirts were big here before they went to the US, and, of course, the whole selfie thing was called selca here first).

 Right now a big trend is a more comfortable, oversized look with a lot of nineties inspiration.

 Keep in mind that a big issue most foreigners have with Korean shops is sizing.
 You’ll rarely find larger than an M in franchise stores, and most cheaper areas are free size only.